dgaydukov/cert-ocpjp11/files/ocpjp11.md

 time: 14 sec
 ```

 As you see we have created 100k statements and resultsets without closing, and it’s ok.
-Creating and closing connections is also expensite, take a look
+Creating and closing connections is also expensive
 ```java
 import java.sql.Connection;
 import java.sql.DriverManager;